Laya123-star/Student_Performance_Predictor/README.md

 # ⚠️ Limitations

 * The model depends on the quality and completeness of the dataset

-* Limited features may not capture all real-world academic influences
+* Limited features may not capture all real-world academic influence

 * Performance may vary for students from different educational systems

 * Does not include psychological or external environmental factors

 * Model may not generalize well to unseen or highly imbalanced data

 ---